Lime Essential Oil: Benefits, Uses & Blends

 - Aliphatic aldehydes: Aliphatic aldehydes are building blocks for more complex compounds.

-Lime Essential Oil for Wholesale Use
+Lime Essential Oil Uses: For Wholesale Purposes

 Demand for essential oils is steadily rising as companies and consumers move towards more natural products.
 Known primarily for its zesty aroma, lime essential oil uses are beginning to expand as consumers realize this citrus fruit’s versatility.
 In this section, we will cover the varied uses of lime oil in more detail.

+The lime essential oil uses include cosmetics as well.
 Similar to fragrances, many cosmetics and toiletries contain lime essential oil for its tart, sweet scent.
 However, the presence of citral also makes lime oil an astringent.
 This means it can be very effective in facial cleansing products and toners, particularly those which target acne.

+Soapmaking is another one from the lime essential oil uses list.
 Common soaps often contain many chemicals and toxins.
 As more and more people begin to gravitate towards organic, natural products, the essential oil soap market is picking up.
 Forecasts estimate that global value for essential oil soaps will be around US $458.6 million by 2026; this is almost double what the value was in 2016.
 Lime essential oil blends of soap offer astringent properties, as well as acting as emulsifiers on the skin.
 Add in lime oil’s fresh, citrusy scent, and you have the perfect essential oil for soap making!

 Similar to soap, many candles found in stores can expose purchasers to harmful chemicals.
 Paraffin—one of the most common waxes on the market—gives off benzene when burning.
 Benzene is a known carcinogen, yet paraffin candles are still sold almost everywhere with no warning.
 Safer options include beeswax and soy wax, but many of these candles also include the dreaded “fragrance” on their ingredient list.